What is HPPA?

 The long answer:

-HPPA currently has enough battery instruments to accommodate approximately 25 players, and enough mallet instruments to accommodate about 8 players.
+HPPA currently has enough battery instruments to accommodate approximately 25 players, and enough mallet instruments to accommodate about 8 players, and we are working to secure more instruments to accommodate all students.

 Unless you have a dietary restriction or requirement for certain types of food, you do not need to bring your own food or snacks (however, you are welcome to bring whatever food or snacks you wish to have during meal breaks and downtime).